AdairChan-CSH/VReverything-VR-RTC/README.md

 5. put the browsers in between two monitors
 6. turn on VR headset
 7. look for previous browser in your VR headset
-8. put browser full screen
+8. put browser full-screen
-9. enjoy pain-free VR desktop without crashing to any Streamvr bugs!
+9. enjoy pain-free VR desktop without crashing to any StreamVR bugs!